Keywords

 Next we create a class

-to create objects and methods main()
+Demoto create objects and methods main().public class Demo {

 public static void main(String[] args) {